gfe--gluten free easily

 It’s a great recipe for children to make, as well.
 It’s easy and fun for them to roll the dough into balls, remove the cookies from the cookie sheet, and, of course, taste the results of their efforts.

 Try these … if you like peanut butter cookies, you won’t be disappointed!
 I think my friend, Cindi, will definitely approve when I make them for her when she returns to Virginia soon.
-Or maybe she’ll go ahead and give them a test run with the able help of her daughter, Olivia. 🙂
+Or maybe she’ll go ahead and give them a test run with the capable help of her daughter, Olivia. 🙂

 Flourless Peanut Butter Cookies (Gluten-Free) Recipe